 Student projects or programs take place in the summer, must be at least eight consecutive weeks in duration, and require a full-time commitment from the student to the project for the duration of the project or program.
 Applicants may not have received a David Rockefeller International Experience Grant in the past.

-There is no separate application for individual OCS summer grants.
-David Rockefeller International Experience Grant funds are generously being used to fund 6 of the OCS international funding categories listed on the OCS Summer Funding home page (excludes the Coach for College Program category), along with additional funding sources.
+Students who would like to be considered for funding through the David Rockefeller International Experience Grant and other sources should apply through the international funding categories listed on the OCS Summer Planning and Funding homepage.
 Selected students will be notified, in their award letter, which fund is supporting their experience.